Performance counters are disabled, they use Exctrlst.exe

-If you read here, it mean one of my gadgets (System Monitor II, Network Monitor II, Drives Monitor or Top Process Monitor) not work properly.
-Its connected with a needed counter was missing from the list.
-This can occur if the counter has been disabled intentionally, or if the counter has been disabled by the operating system itself due to it faulting 3 times.
+If you read here, it means one of my gadgets (System Monitor II, Network Monitor II, Drives Monitor or Top Process Monitor) does not work properly.
+It’s connected with a needed counter that was missing from the list.
+This can occur if the counter has been disabled intentionally or if the counter has been disabled by the operating system itself due to it faulting 3 times.
 When a counter is disabled, a simple registry value is set that tells the OS to ignore it.
 This value is set under the Performance key of the service in question.
 If the Disable Performance Counters entry is set to 1 then the counter is disabled, like so:

 Once downloaded, start the installation and follow the installation wizard.
 The default install location for this will be:

 C:\Program Files\Resource Kit or C:\Program Files (x86)\Resource Kit for 64bit OS.

 To launch the utility, just double click the executable — Exctrlst.exe.

 NOTE: Be sure that you run it under Administrator rights.